Elections and voting

 A Business Improvement District or BID is an arrangement whereby businesses collaborate to decide what services and improvements (in addition to those already provided by the business rates) they wish to make in their location, how they are going to manage and deliver those improvements and what they are prepared to pay to make them happen.

-The Greater Yarmouth Town Centre BID Ballot
+The Greater Yarmouth Tourism BID Ballot

 The ballot will be conducted entirely by post by the Ballot Holder, Electoral Services, Great Yarmouth Borough Council, Great Yarmouth NR30 2QF.
-Ballot papers will be sent to those eligible to vote on Wednesday 17 February 2021 for return by no later than 5pm on Thursday 18 March 2021 (the day of the ballot).
+Ballot papers will be sent to those eligible to vote on Monday 1 July 2024 for return by no later than 5pm on Monday 29 July 2024 (the day of the ballot).

 The BID proposer